 The minerals contained in hard water are deposited on surfaces that the water touches.
 This can include bathroom fixtures and surfaces, and you can large differences between a hard water vs soft water shower.
 However, it also includes our hair and skin.
 Most people who use hard water will have hair that is drier, as the mineral buildup on the hair follicles blocks moisturizers from penetrating into your hair.

-Alongside dryness and a frizzy appearance, shampooing your hair regularly in hard water will also make it appear to be duller in color.
+Alongside dryness and a frizzy appearance, shampooing your hair regularly in hard water will also make it appear to be duller in color and may even lead to hair loss.
 The coating of minerals that affects the appearance of your hair will also weigh it down, causing it to appear limp and possibly even result in hair breakage.
 If you have color-treated hair, the minerals in hard water will cause your hair to lose color more quickly as well.

-The most effective method to fix the problems caused by hard water on hair is to install a water softener for your whole house.
+The most effective method to fix a hard water problem is to install a water softener for your whole house.
 A water softening system will not only eliminate the problems that water hardness causes for your hair, but also eliminate the many issues that hard water causes throughout your house.
 To learn more about water softening systems for your whole house, please contact Rayne today.